getfunds/ANFThedera/DIGITAL_IDENTITY_AND_PROVENANCE.md

 #### Why do we use it?

-- **True Ownership**: Your identity belongs to you, not to our platform or any company
+- **True Authorship**: Your identity belongs to you, not to our platform or any company
 - **Portability**: Your DID can be used across different platforms and services
 - **Verification**: Anyone can verify that an artwork was created by the real you
 - **Reputation Building**: All your creations are linked to one verifiable identity